helm/helm/docs/charts_hooks.md

   have been modified.
 - crd-install: Adds CRD resources before any other checks are run.
 This is used only on CRD definitions that are used by other manifests in the chart.
+- test-success: Executes when running `helm test` and expects the pod to return successfully (return code == 0).
+- test-failure: Executes when running `helm test` and expects the pod to fail (return code != 0).

 ## Hooks and the Release Lifecycle